Lu Xun: Early career

-In 1920, Lu began to lecture part-time at several colleges, including Peking University, Beijing Normal University, and Beijing Women's College, where he taught traditional fiction and literary theory.
+In 1920, Lu Xun began to lecture part-time at several colleges, including Peking University, Beijing Normal University, and Beijing Women's College, where he taught classical fiction and literary theory.
 His lecture notes were later collected and published as A Brief History of Chinese Fiction.
 He was able to work part-time because he only worked at the Education Ministry three days a week for three hours a day.
 In 1923 he lost his front teeth in a rickshaw accident, and in 1924 he developed the first symptoms of tuberculosis.
 In 1925 he founded a journal, Wilderness, and established the "Weiming Society" in order to support young writers and encourage the translation of foreign literature into Chinese.

-In the 20 years after the 1911 revolution there was a flowering of literary activity with dozens of journals.
+In the 20 years after the Xinhai Revolution, there was a flowering of literary activity with dozens of journals.
 The goal was to reform the Chinese language to make universal education possible.
 Lu Xun was an active participant.
-His greatest works, such as "Diary of a Madman" and Ah Q, exemplify this style of "peasant dirt literature" (xiāngtǔ wénxué (乡土文学)).
+His greatest works, such as Diary of a Madman and The True Story of Ah Q, exemplify this style of "peasant dirt literature" (xiāngtǔ wénxué (乡土文学)).
 The language is fresh and direct.
 The subjects are country peasants.

 In 1925, Lu Xun began what may have been his first meaningful romantic relationship, with one of his students at the Beijing Women's College, Xu Guangping.
-In March 1926 there was a mass student protest against the warlord Feng Yuxiang's collaboration with the Japanese.
-The protests degenerated into a massacre, in which two of Lu's students from Beijing Women's College were killed.
-Lu's public support for the protesters forced him to flee from the local authorities.
-Later in 1926, when the warlord troops of Zhang Zuolin and Wu Peifu took over Beijing, Lu left northern China and fled to Xiamen.

-After arriving in Xiamen, later in 1926, Lu Xun began teaching at Xiamen University, but was disappointed by the petty disagreements and unfriendliness of the university's faculty.
-During the short time he lived in Xiamen, Lu Xun wrote his last collection of fiction, Old Tales Retold, which would not be published until several years later, and most of his autobiography, published as Dawn Blossoms Plucked at Dusk.
-He also published a collection of prose poetry, entitled Wild Grass.
+In the March 18 Massacre of 1926, two of Lu Xun's students from Beijing Women's College were killed, prompting Lu Xun's article, “In Memory of Miss Liu Hezhen.”
+Later in 1926, when the warlord troops of Zhang Zuolin and Wu Peifu took over Beijing, Lu Xun left northern China and fled to Xiamen, where he taught at Xiamen University, but was disappointed by the petty disagreements and unfriendliness of the university's faculty.
+During the short time he lived in Xiamen, Lu Xun wrote his last collection of fiction, Old Tales Retold, which was published several years later, and most of his autobiography, published as Dawn Blossoms Plucked at Dusk.
+He also published a collection of prose poetry, Wild Grass.